brycewray/eleventy-site/src/posts/2022/12/not-so-fast-there-fella.md

 ## Addendum for Hugo users, 2022-12-14

 **Important**: This corrects some erroneous information I'd added to this post earlier today, in which I confused redirects with moves.
 I apologize for the goof!\
-*Also*, I provided some additional details on 2022-12-19.
+*Also*, I provided some additional details on 2022-12-19, followed by a further update on 2022-12-26.
 {.box}

-If you want to have a feeds setup as described above in a Hugo site, you'll have to jump through some hoops.
+If you want to have a feeds setup as described above in a [Hugo](https://gohugo.io) site, you'll have to jump through some hoops.
 This is because, as nearly as I can tell through researching the subject, Hugo allows only one feed (per format) per *[section](https://gohugo.io/content-management/sections/)*.
 For example, the home page --- typically the "owner" of a Hugo site's feed(s) --- can have one RSS/Atom feed and one JSON feed, but that's it.
 To have *multiple* feeds of a given format, set up each additional set of feeds in a separate section.

 Let's say you use a `posts` section to "own" your `index-excerpts.xml` and `index-excerpts.json` feed files, by adding appropriate `.json` and `.xml` layouts[^excerptExamples] there, each named according to [Hugo lookup rules](https://gohugo.io/templates/lookup-order/#examples-layout-lookup-for-section-pages):